 Pride and Prejudice by Jane Austen

-Pride and Prejudice is arguably the most classic of all classic love stories, by Jane Austen, it’s a life changing book of a very relevant celebrity, it’s one of the best books for Spring, it’s on the Rory Gilmore book list and it’s a great escape read.
+Pride and Prejudice is arguably the most classic of all classic love stories, by Jane Austen, it’s a life-changing book of a very relevant celebrity, it’s one of the best books for Spring, it’s on the Rory Gilmore book list and it’s a great escape read.
 First published in 1813, it follows Elizabeth Bennet and her four sisters, all unmarried, as they deal with manners, morality, education and marriage in the society of the landed gentry of the British Regency.

-After the rich and eligible Mr. Bingley and his status-conscious friend, Mr. Darcy, move into their neighborhood, the women clamor for attention.
+After the rich and eligible Mr. Bingley and his status-conscious friend, Mr. Darcy, move into their neighborhood, the women clamoring for attention.
 While Mr. Bingley takes a liking to the eldest Bennet daughter, Jane, Mr. Darcy repeatedly clashes with Elizabeth.

 But, the more Elizabeth learns of Mr. Darcy, her views of him change.
 Pride and Prejudice is about the forces that can prohibit one from finding a happy ending, and it is, without question, one of the best love story fiction books of all time.